AditMeh/Distillation/README.md

 To do:
 - Abalation tests for performance with and without soft labels at different temperature values.
 Testing for changes in accuracy.
-- Test implicit learning from soft labels
+- Test implicit learning from soft labels (IPR)
 - Derive dC/dz for CE on softmax with temperature